-HIGH-LEVEL CONCERN: If you believe that the student is at risk of being suicidal or violent, immediately call the Trinity University Police Department for assistance (210-999-7000).
+HIGH-LEVEL CONCERN: If you believe that the student is at risk for being suicidal or violent, immediately call the Trinity University Police Department for assistance (210-999-7000).
 University Police will respond and contact Trinity's on-call counselor or Emergency Medical Services, if needed.

 MODERATE-LEVEL CONCERN: If the student appears to be in distress without being suicidal or violent: